harshn08/CDPmultinode_on_existingInstance/README.md

 	9> Add SSH key on docker ( it is 2 step process )
 	NOTE: On windows, you will need to copy the .pem file to a native docker folder and run these commands.

-	Step 1 : This step produces agent pid as below
+	Step 1 :This step produces agent pid as below
 		$[root@2e3f9e83cf7a  ~]#eval ‘ssh-agent -s’
 	SSH_AUTH_SOCK=/var/folders/3m/xs2m6r7x7_qg8wp11ggy8l000000gp/T//ssh-ASHkKOqJ6PpS/agent.51910; export SSH_AUTH_SOCK;
  		SSH_AGENT_PID=51911; export SSH_AGENT_PID;
        		echo Agent pid 51911;

 	Step2: Use ssh-add command and provide pem file location
  	       $[root@2e3f9e83cf7a  ~] # ssh-add /home/ssharma/sunita_field.pem
   		Identity added: /home/ssharma/sunita_field.pem

       10> Adding key-vault : Create the ansible vault file in the root directory to store the private key.
-      Note:It will ask for password to create vault,We will store this in a password file as the next step
+          Note:It will ask for password to create vault,We will store this in a password file as the next step replace with key name with your own key in eg below for <username>_keys.vault

 	 [root@2e3f9e83cf7a  ~]#ansible-vault create ssharma_keys.vault

       11> This will open up an editor similar to vi.
-Copy and paste your .pem contents,Pay close attention at the 		indentation.Give the key name and space for | , add 2 spaces for each line below key name
+Copy and paste your .pem file contents,Pay close attention at the 		  indentation.Give the key name and space for | , add 2 spaces for each line below key name

-	For Example: ssharma_keys.vault, give a <name>_key ex: sunita_key: | as shown below
+	  For Example: ssharma_keys.vault, give a <username>_key.vault ex: sunita_key: | as shown below

 	sunita_key: |
   	  -----BEGIN RSA PRIVATE KEY-----